0x00002a/AdjustableLCDs/README.md

 ## Conflicts with PB scripts

-This mod now stores its data in the mod storage of the lcd block by default, so it should be compatable with any lcd scripts out there.
+This mod now stores its data in the mod storage of the lcd block by default, so it should be compatible with any lcd scripts out there.
 There is still an option to use the custom data storage but doing so may break scripts like automatic lcds 2.
 If you really really want to use the custom data then check out the "Compatibility with other scripts" section